Pregnant Carrie Underwood Breaks Down In Tears Backstage At The 2018 CMA Awards

 Entertainment Tonight reported that Carrie was also emotional on stage as she accepted her award, telling fans that it was “all about family around here.”

 Underwood announced earlier this year that she and husband Mike Fisher are expecting their second child together.
-The couple are already parents to a son, 3-year-old Isaiah.
+The couple is already parents to a son, 3-year-old Isaiah.

 As the Inquisitr previously shared, during an emotional appearance on CBS Sunday Morning in September, the “Cry Pretty” singer cried as she opened up about suffering through three consecutive miscarriages before eventually falling pregnant with her current child.

-Though Underwood and Fisher, who married back in 2010, haven’t yet publicly revealed when their second child is due, as the Inquisitr shared, the star did let slip a little titbit about her impending arrival while co-hosting the country music award show.
+Though Underwood and Fisher, who married back in 2010, haven’t yet publicly revealed when their second child is due, as the Inquisitr shared, the star did let slip a little tidbit about her impending arrival while co-hosting the country music award show.

 Just as they did back in 2014 when Carrie was pregnant with Isaiah, she and Brad revealed the gender of her baby live on stage, revealing that she and her husband are expecting a second baby boy.

-As reported by People, the twosome’s eleventh time hosting the show together was full of laughter and jokes, including Paisley gifting Underwood with a bubble wrap dress after she fell on some outdoor at home just days after co-hosting the show last year.
+As reported by People, the twosome’s eleventh time hosting the show together was full of laughter and jokes, including Paisley gifting Underwood with a bubble wrap dress after she suffered a scary fall at her home just days after co-hosting the show last year.

 The fall was so bad that Carrie was left with a permanent scar above her lip after getting more than 40 stitches in her face.
 She also broke her wrist in the fall.